rod-trent/Copilot-for-Security/Prompts/Plugins/MDTI.md

 MDTI is integral to the Copilot for Security experience. <br>

 ```
-Detect potential vulnerabilities exposed by new threat actors.
+Review and report any suspicious activities linked to newly identified threat actors.
 ```
 ---
 ```